DavidCEllis/ducktools-classbuilder/README.md

 will work correctly without needing to be rebuilt.

-For example these two classes would be roughly equivalent, except that `@dataclass` has had to recreate the class from scratch while `@slotclass` has added the methods on to the original class.
+For example these two classes would be roughly equivalent, except that `@dataclass` has had to recreate the class from scratch while `AnnotationClass` has created `__slots__` and added the methods on to the original class.
 This means that any references stored to the original class *before* `@dataclass` has rebuilt the class will not be pointing towards the correct class.

-Here's a demonstration using a registry for serialization functions.
+Here's a demonstration of the issue using a registry for serialization functions.

 > This example requires Python 3.10 or later as earlier versions of
 > `dataclasses` did not support the `slots` argument.